orthopteroid/ganesha-blue/README.md

 ![Single Iteration - Iterate Mode](analysis/one-iteration-iter.png)

-If the solver is run is Callback Mode, the GPu iterations can be seen to be quite spread apart due to the GPu waiting to be told to launch the next iteration by the host CPU.
-In this mode the CPU callback code may also read state from the GPU, causing further data-transfer delays.
+If the solver is run is Callback Mode, the GPU iterates then waits for the host CPU callback code to determine the termination condition or iterate again.
+While the callback code is running the GPU is doing nothing - hence the long gaps in the call-chart below.
+In this mode the CPU callback code may also read state from the GPU, causing further delays for data-transfer.
  Much of this host-to-device communication can be seen on the call-chart between each iteration.

 ![Full Timeline - Callback Mode](analysis/end-to-end-check.png)